-Best Online-Only Debt Consolidation Options
+Best Online Debt Consolidation Loan Options in 2022

 The following is provided for informational purposes only.

 If you’re shouldering a heavy debt load, debt consolidation is an option that might be worth considering.
 And in our COVID era, if you don’t want to visit a brick-and-mortar bank or talk to a human, you might want to go with an online-only banking platform.
-In this post, we’ll go over the nuts and bolts of exactly what debt consolidation is, and share our round up of the best online-only lenders and digital platforms that offer debt consolidation:

 If consolidation feels right for your situation, here are some of the best online-only solutions available today.

-Founded in 2007, the online platform LendingClub has helped over 3 million customers borrow over $50 billion dollars.
+The online platform LendingClub has helped over 3 million customers borrow over $50 billion dollars.
 You can consolidate anywhere from $1,000 to $40,000 in debt.
 What’s particularly nice about LendingClub is that getting pre-qualified requires only a soft inquiry on your credit.
 The loan period is anywhere from three to six years.

 When you consolidate your debt, LendingClub will pay your creditors directly.
 There’s also a joint loan option, where you and a co-signer apply for a loan and are responsible for making payments.
 While you can qualify for a debt consolidation loan with fair credit, you’ll also typically need an established credit history and rake in a decent income.